reusable-ui/reusable-ui-monorepo/features/animation-feature/README.md

 ### `usesAnimationFeature(options?: CssAnimationFeatureOptions): CssAnimationFeature`

-Composes custom and registered animations into a single stack and exposes ready-to-use CSS variables.
+Composes custom and registered animations into a unified stack and exposes ready-to-use CSS variables.

 #### Exposes Variables